kubernetes/k8s.io/infra/gcp/terraform/k8s-infra-gcp-gcve/maintenance-jumphost/README.md

 export CLIENT_PUBLIC_KEY="$(echo $CLIENT_PRIVATE_KEY | wg pubkey)"
 ```

-Next we have to pick an free IP address from the `192.168.29.0/24` subnet, which is not already in the server config file (see gcloud secret `maintenance-vm-wireguard-config`):
+Next we have to pick a free IP address from the `192.168.29.0/24` subnet, which is not already in the server config file (see gcloud secret `maintenance-vm-wireguard-config`):

 ```sh
 export CLIENT_IP_ADDRESS="192.168.29.X"